 The use of coenzyme Q10 as a treatment for cancer in humans has been investigated in only a limited manner.
-With the exception of a single randomized trial, which involved 20 patients and tested the ability of coenzyme Q10 to reduce the cardiotoxicity caused by anthracycline drugs, the studies that have been published consist of anecdotal reports, case reports, case series, and uncontrolled clinical studies.[2-7] Reviewed in [8-11]
+The studies that have been published consist of randomized controlled trials, anecdotal reports, case reports, case series, and uncontrolled clinical studies.[1-8] Reviewed in [9-12]

 In a follow-up study, 1 of the 6 patients with a reported remission and a new patient were treated for several months with higher doses of coenzyme Q10 (390 and 300 mg/day, respectively).
 Surgical removal of the primary breast tumor in both patients had been incomplete.
 After 3 to 4 months of high-level coenzyme Q10 supplementation, both patients appeared to experience complete regression of their residual breast tumors (assessed by clinical examination and mammography).
 It should be noted that a different patient identifier was used in the follow-up study for the patient who had participated in the original study.
 Therefore, it is impossible to determine which of the 6 patients with a reported remission took part in the follow-up study.
 In the follow-up study report, the researchers noted that all 32 patients from the original study remained alive at 24 months of observation, whereas 6 deaths had been expected.